turanct/shack/README.md

 - `Turanct\Shack\Git` will run a git command on your server, to retreive the current HEAD's sha
 - `Turanct\Shack\RevisionFile` will use the contents of a given file as sha.
 This is particulary handy when using Capistrano, as there's a Capistrano task to create these files.
 You can just pass the revision file path as a constructor parameter.
 - `Turanct\Shack\String` takes any string and uses that as the sha.
 This might be handy to use when you want to set the sha yourself, e.g. using `ENV` variables.

+If you want to disable the html sha stamp on your html pages, just pass `false` to the `Turanct\Shack` constructor.

 Inspiration